starkbank/sdk-java/README.md

 - **Projects** are workspace-specific users, that is, they are bound to the workspaces they are created in.
 One workspace can have multiple Projects.
 - **Organizations** are general users that control your entire organization.
 They can control all your Workspaces and even create new ones.
-The Organization is bound to your company's tax-ID only.
+The Organization is bound to your company's tax ID only.
 Since this user is unique in your entire organization, only one credential can be linked to it.

 3.1 To create a Project in Sandbox: